quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 If applicable, add code examples with explanations.
 :p What is the characteristic of real-world filters when compared to ideal filters?
 ??x
 Real-world filters typically have a gradual fall-off between the passband and stopband.
-Unlike an ideal filter which has a sharp transition (where \( H(w) = 1 \) in the passband and \( H(w) = 0 \) in the stopband), real-world filters smoothly attenuate frequencies as they approach the cutoff frequency. x??
+Unlike an ideal filter which has a sharp transition (where $H(w) = 1 $ in the passband and$H(w) = 0$ in the stopband), real-world filters smoothly attenuate frequencies as they approach the cutoff frequency. x??

 ---